Summer 2013 - Transcatheter Aortic Valve Replacement (TAVR)

 “We continue to monitor the patient’s heart rhythm after the procedure to determine if the patient still needs medication,” said Dr. Netrebko.

 The TAVR and convergent procedures can improve and actually extend life for heart valve patients who cannot undergo surgery and AFib patients whose conditions are otherwise unresolvable.
-To find out more about TAVR, call WSP – Cardiovascular & Thoracic Surgery/Vascular at 919-231-6333.
-For information about the convergent procedure, call WSP – Cary Cardiology at 919-233-0059.
+To find out more about TAVR, call WPP – Cardiovascular & Thoracic Surgery/Vascular at 919-231-6333.
+For information about the convergent procedure, call WPP – Cary Cardiology at 919-233-0059.

 What is Atrial Fibrillation?